 Ears on Art

-“Ears On Art” began in earnest on April 1, 1999 with a half hour a month broadcast.
+“Ears On Art” airs the first two Wednesdays of each month as a part of Issues & Ideas.
+It began in earnest on April 1, 1999 with a half hour a month broadcast.
 Things have changed considerably since then.
 We have changed times and format, but the founding purpose has remained the same.

 In the beginning there were four hosts: Bill Beeson, Karen Kile, Gail Johnson, and me, Crissa Hewitt.
 Our aim was to create a magazine format with at least three segments.
 Bill opened the program with a commentary based on the show’s theme.
 Gail closed the show with a five-minute arts calendar.
 One or two interviews rounded out the thirty minutes.
 I spent the majority of my time learning how to tape, edit, and put in the finishing touches so that the recorded program could be aired.